Your search did not match any results.

 Oracle Autonomous Database is the world’s first autonomous data management in the cloud to deliver automated patching, upgrades, and tuning—including performing all routine database maintenance tasks while the system is running—without human intervention.
 This new autonomous database cloud is self-driving, self-securing, and self-repairing, which helps to eliminate manual database management and human errors.

 The Oracle Autonomous Database is fully elastic: You simply specify the number of OCPUs and the storage capacity in TB's for the database.
-At any time, you may scale, increase or decrease either the OCPUs or the storage capacity.
+At any time, you may scale up or down the OCPUs or the storage capacity.

-Currently both deployment options are available with Autonomous Transaction Processing and Autonomous Data Warehouse.
+All deployment options (Shared, Dedicated in Oracle Cloud and Dedicated Cloud@Customer) are available with Autonomous Transaction Processing and Autonomous Data Warehouse.

 ADB is built upon the Oracle Database, therefore, applications and tools that support Oracle Database also support ADB.
 These tools and applications connect to the service using standard database connectivity such as SQL*Net or JDBC.
 Click here for more information.